 If you’re looking for an alternative way to get around Havana during your stay in Cuba, why not rent a bicycle?
 It’s a great way to get around the city – and beyond, perhaps to the beaches, or if you’re staying in Vedado and want to get to Old Havana – perfect!
 Check Havana bike rental rates here – just don’t forget to lock it securely if you leave it unattended!

 Why Stay in Miramar, Havana, Cuba

-The neighbourhood of Miramar in Havana is elegant, contemporary and the most refined area of Havana.
+The neighborhood of Miramar in Havana is elegant, contemporary, and the most refined area of Havana.
 It’s also the quietest.
 This is the embassy district in Havana.
 It’s also where you’ll find some of the most gorgeous casa particulares in Havana – with some stunning facilities, including private pools.
-There are parks here, immaculate properties and mansions, definitely mansions.
+There are parks here, immaculate properties, and mansions, definitely mansions.
 So if you’re looking for a place to stay that’s quiet, top of the range with lots of space, then Miramar is the place for you.

 - The Four Points by Sheraton Havana